RedHatInsights/frontend-components/packages/inventory/doc/inventory.md

 ## Usage of hot loading
 To load such inventory via chrome just call `window.insights.loadInventory` with dependencies and wait for it to load all data.

+**If you want to use new version of react-redux with hooks you have to change the way how you load the inventory to pass your store to it `inventoryConnector(store)`, where store is your redux store.**

 Expected dependencies is object with shape:
 ```JS
 {